Sharks, crocodile spotted feasting on whale in 'rare' drone video

 Sharks and a saltwater crocodile went on a feeding frenzy about a mile off the coast of Western Australia — and the "rare" event was caught on tape.

-A drone captured the predators feasting side-by-side on a 16-foot hump-back whale carcass floating near a sandbar off Montgomery Reef.
+A drone captured the predators feasting side-by-side on a roughly 50-foot hump-back whale carcass floating near a sandbar off Montgomery Reef.
 It was the first time sharks and a croc had been documented foraging together.

 Dr. Austin Gallagher, chief scientist and CEO of Beneath the Waves, a Washington, D.C.-based non-profit organization working to protect the world's oceans, says he's been studying sharks for more than a decade but he'd never seen anything quite like this.